oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When requesting the record, the requester must state their relationship to the person named on the record.
 After 50 years have passed, the records become public and can be requested by any member of the public.

 Members of the public can look up Oregon marriage records for free at the Oregon State Archives.
 There are self-service facilities in the archive’s reference room where records are available as microfilms and publications.
+Online records may include images of marriage records, such as scanned copies or digital photographs.
+These records are maintained by the appropriate department as official civil records, often recorded by the town or county clerk.
 Members of the public can also request research services at the archive.
+Searches may require marriage information, such as marriage dates and the names of the parties or spouses involved.
 Records can be found if requesters provide relevant information to staff at archives.
+Note: Some online systems may require registration or have restrictions on access to certain records.

 County Clerk and Records offices in Oregon also offer citizens the option to search for marriage records online for free.
 For example, Wasco County allows individuals to search for their marriage licenses using the Wasco County Digital Research Room.
+If you cannot access the online search tools, you may submit a written request to the department responsible for maintaining these records.
 It should be noted that although marriage records can be viewed for free, ordering copies will cost a fee.
 There are also third-party websites that allow requesters to search for marriage licenses online.
 These are good alternatives as they are convenient for people who cannot make inquiries in person.
+When official records are unavailable, personal documents such as journals or family bibles can be evidence of marriage.

 Is Oregon a Common Law State for Marriage?

 Oregon does not offer its citizens common-law marriages.
-However, when a couple from a state that recognizes common law marriages moves to Oregon and still meets the requirements from their home state, Oregon will recognize the common law marriage as valid in Oregon.
+However, when a couple from a state that recognizes common-law marriages moves to Oregon and still meets the requirements of their home state, Oregon will recognize the common-law marriage as valid in Oregon.

 Couples in Oregon have the option to enter registered domestic partnerships.
-To be eligible to file for a registered domestic partnership, couples must meet the following requirements:
+To be eligible to file for a registered domestic partnership, parties must meet the following requirements:

 • They must be at least 18 years of age